Our Team

 UNDERGRADUATE STUDENTS

-Dulce is a current student at Oklahoma State University, pursuing her bachelor’s degree in Biosystems and Agricultural Engineering with a focus in Environmental and Natural Resources.
-She works as an undergraduate research assistant for the GE3 group, assisting Andrea with her experimental runs.
-A fun fact about Dulce is that she has two Rottweiler’s she considers her sons.
+Sophia is a current student at Oklahoma State University, pursuing a degree in Microbiology and Molecular Genetics with a minor in Biochemistry.
+She works as an undergraduate research assistant in the GE3 group.
+She hopes to pursue medical school after finishing her bachelor's degree.
+A fun fact about Sophia is that she loves ice skating.

 Group PI and Postdocs